AlfrescoArchive/alfresco-dbp-deployment/README.md

 ```

-### 2. Get the nginx-ingress-controller release name from the previous command and set it as a varible:
+### 2. Get the nginx-ingress-controller release name from the previous command and set it as a variable:
 ```bash
 export INGRESSRELEASE=knobby-wolf
 ```